 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Crescent School District I-2, Logan County, Oklahoma financial statements as a whole.
-The accompanying combining financial statements, combining statement of changes in cash balances - regulatory basis - activity funds and schedule of expenditures of federal awards are presented for purpose of additional analysis and is not a required part of the basic financial statements.
+The accompanying combining financial statements, combining statement of changes in cash balances - regulatory basis - activity funds is presented for purpose of additional analysis and is not required part of the basic financial statements.
+The schedule of expenditures of federal awards is presented for purpose of additional analysis, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and is also not a required part of the financial statements.